JeremiahKaren/35percent.github.io/_posts/2017-05-30-one-blackfriars-luxury-living-amid-the-housing-crisis.md

 ![](http://35percent.org/img/viewingloungeps.png)
 *Extract from Berkeley's [planning application statement](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!28pvllAgL%2bwF8rb4Xe8zyw%3d%3d!%7d%7d%7d)*

 Car parking was one area of non-compliance.
 Despite the site having the highest level of transport accessibility and a policy requirement to minimises car use, Southwark was persuaded that Berkeley simply would not be able to sell the apartments at 'viable' prices without a three storey 110 space basement car-park, complete with car stacker and valet service.

 ![](http://35percent.org/img/oborparking.png)
 *Extract from the [planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!N3XzHN1XX76Wjzxddhd13g%3d%3d!%7d%7d%7d)*

 Inevitably, affordable housing was also non-compliant.
 There will be no affordable housing on-site or off-site.
-Instead Berkeley are making a payment towards Southwark's council house delivery programme, but after paying to build a [snow cabin](https://www.theguardian.com/uk-news/2016/dec/28/snow-cabins-jungle-showers-latest-perks-luxury-london-flat) and ice fountain, a
- ['gym with privare Zen garden'](https://www.berkeleygroup.co.uk/new-homes/london/southwark/one-blackfriars), a virtual golf course with whisky bar, a swimming pool, a sauna with jungle shower, a wine cellar with tasting room, a hot stone massage parlour and a cinema, Berkeley found it did not have enough money to meet the full in lieu payment of £35m, so offered £29m instead - 4% of an estimated total scheme value of £700m - which Southwark gratefully accepted.
+Instead Berkeley are making a payment towards Southwark's [new council homes delivery programme](https://www.southwarknews.co.uk/news/council-admits-will-miss-target-build-1500-new-council-homes-2018/), but after paying to build a [snow cabin](https://www.theguardian.com/uk-news/2016/dec/28/snow-cabins-jungle-showers-latest-perks-luxury-london-flat) and ice fountain, a ['gym with private Zen garden'](https://www.berkeleygroup.co.uk/new-homes/london/southwark/one-blackfriars), a virtual golf course with whisky bar, a swimming pool, a sauna with jungle shower, a wine cellar with tasting room, a hot stone massage parlour and a cinema, Berkeley found it did not have enough money to meet the full in lieu payment of £35m, so offered £29m instead - 4% of an estimated total scheme value of £700m - which Southwark gratefully accepted.
 Penthouses at __One Blackfriars__ are [currently on sale](http://www.telegraph.co.uk/property/buy/one-blackfriars-an-exclusive-look-inside-the-vase-londons-newest/) for £23m.

 This was all justified by a viability assessment, drafted by Savills for Berkeley and submitted to Southwark.
 Southwark disclosed [the viability assessment](https://www.whatdotheyknow.com/request/226757/response/575472/attach/2/141022%20part%201%20attachment%201.pdf) to a local resident, in response to an FOI request, but with all the figures redacted.
 We therefore have to rely on the [One Blackfriars planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!N3XzHN1XX76Wjzxddhd13g%3d%3d!%7d%7d%7d) to explain why the £29m in lieu payment was lower than the £35m minimum policy requirement.